Loss-of-earnings recalculation payments

 Our payment system did not always adjust earnings correctly, affecting about two per cent of claims between January 1998 and December 2017.
 This payment error affected some people with claims as well as some of the businesses we work with.

-We’re sorry for this error and the inconvenience it has caused and are now setting things right.
+We’re sorry for this error and the inconvenience it has caused and have now set things right.

-In September 2023, we began sending letters to people with claims or businesses who were affected by this calculation error.
+In 2023, we sent letters to people with claims or businesses who were affected by this calculation error.

-• If you’ve had a claim with us in the past and received a letter from us about this, please follow the instructions included in your letter and/or visit wsib.ca/recalculation to confirm or update your address and banking information.
-You’ll need the six-digit code that is included in your letter.
+- If you’ve had a claim with us in the past and received a letter from us about this, please note the online service to confirm or update your address and banking information is no longer available.
+If you have a question about your letter or any outstanding payments, please call 416-344-1000 (toll free 1-800-387-0750) Monday to Friday, between 7:30 a.m. and 6 p.m.

-• If you currently receive ongoing benefits from us and your claim is affected, you’ll receive a letter before the end of the year with details about adjustments to your benefit rates.
-There is no action for you to take – we'll let you know when we’ve made the correction.
+- If you currently receive ongoing benefits from us and your claim was affected, you should have already received a letter with details about adjustments to your benefit rates.

 If you have a past claim and did not receive a letter from us, your claim or business was not impacted.
-We’ve checked all the claims in the affected time period and are only sending letters to businesses and people with claims impacted by the error.
+We checked all the claims in the affected time period and only sent letters to businesses and people with claims impacted by the error.

 FAQ for people with claims